 Has your partner…

-- Kept your paycheck from you or restricted access to your money?
+- Take your paycheck or restrict access to your money?

-No, we do not require that you break up with your abuser or divorce them.
+No, we do not require that you break up with your abusive partner or divorce them.
 We will work with you to safety plan and figure out what plan of action works best for you.

 Your contributions go to the support and care of the 1,200 to 1,400 survivors of domestic violence and their families that we serve every year.
 If you designate your gift to a specific program like Girls Inc. of the Seacoast Area or a specific event like our Walk Against Domestic Violence, your gifts will be applied to that program or event, per your wish.

 There is no cost to receive services from the Jeanne Geiger Crisis Center and we do not charge insurance.

 We do have an Intimate Partner Abuse Education Program.
 It is a certified 40-week program paid for by the participants.
 You will not come into contact with your abusive partner because the programs are housed in separate facilities.

 IPAEP is a certified program for individuals who have used violence in an intimate relationship.
 The program promotes the safety of domestic violence survivors by holding individuals who use violence accountable for their actions and helping them change their behavior.

 The program is certified by the Department of Public Health and follows the Massachusetts Guidelines and Standards for certification of Intimate Partner Abuse Education Programs.
 The guidelines mandate that all participants complete two hours per week for 40 weeks, totaling 80 hours.